preparingforexams/twittergram/README.md

 [![CI status][github-actions-image]][github-actions-link]
 [![Maintainability Rating][sonarcloud-image]][sonarcloud-link]

-This application takes messages from one of various sources, like a Twitter or Mastodon account, and forwards them to a Telegram chat.
+This application takes messages from one of various sources, like a Reddit or Mastodon account, and forwards them to a Telegram chat.

 [github-actions-image]: https://github.com/preparingforexams/twittergram/actions/workflows/workflow.yml/badge.svg